Luis Robert Preview, Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 21st-ranked team ERA across all league pitching staffs (4.54).
+- The Tigers' 4.52 team ERA ranks 20th across all league pitching staffs.

-- Tigers pitchers combine to surrender 161 total home runs at a clip of 1.2 per game (to rank 16th in the league).

-- Rodriguez (9-7 with a 3.21 ERA and 116 strikeouts in 117 2/3 innings pitched) looks for his 10th victory when he gets the start for the Tigers, his 21st of the season.
+- Olson (2-6) gets the starting nod for the Tigers in his 14th start of the season.
+He has a 5.10 ERA in 72 1/3 innings pitched, with 78 strikeouts.

-- His most recent appearance came on Saturday against the Houston Astros, when the lefty tossed 4 2/3 innings, surrendering four earned runs while giving up five hits.
+- The righty last appeared on Monday against the New York Yankees, when he tossed 4 1/3 innings, allowing one earned run while giving up three hits.

-- In 20 games this season, the 30-year-old has a 3.21 ERA and 8.9 strikeouts per nine innings, while allowing a batting average of .228 to opposing hitters.
+- The 24-year-old has put up a 5.10 ERA and 9.7 strikeouts per nine innings in 16 games this season, while allowing a batting average of .239 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.